 The offline image reconstructionslsImageReconstruction is not part of the package anymore.
-The code is still available doing git clone git@git.psi.ch:sls\detectors\software/sls\image\reconstruction.git slsImageReconstruction.
-Checkout the developer branch if in a 3.1.X release, the v4.0.0 branch if in 4.0.X release, or the v4.1 branch if in 4.1.X release of the slsDetector code.
+However, it can be retrieved from git clone https://github.com/slsdetectorgroup/slsImageReconstruction.git slsImageReconstruction.

+Checkout the v3.1 branch if in a 3.1.X release, the v4.0.0 branch if in 4.0.X release, or the v4.1 branch if in 4.1.X release of the slsDetector code.
+There is a developer branch that has newer updates but needs to be tested.

-Three possible conversions are possible: into cbf, hdf5 and root format.
-The detector writes 4 raw files per receiver.
+Three possible conversions are possible: into cbf, hdf5. tiff and root format.
+The detector writes 2 raw files per receiver.
 An offline image reconstruction executable has been written to collate the possible files together and produce output files.
 By default an interpolation between the values of the large pixels is performed.
 Gap pixels between modules are also inserted.

-Note that the number of images per file in the 3.1.X release is hardcoded and needs to match whatever you are using in slsDetectorsPackage/slsReceiverSoftware/include/sls\receiv
+Note that the number of images per file in the 3.1.X release is hardcoded and needs to match whatever you are using in slsDetectorsPackage/slsReceiverSoftware/include/sls\receiver\defs.h: